ciathyza/skyrim-optimization-guide-2018/TexturingGuide.md

   9. Load 1k image into Shadermap Pro.
   10. Remove the ambient occlusion map.
   11. Select the normal map and adjust the intensity value to your liking.
 Turn Sharpen on.
   12. Select the specular map and adjust the specular value.
-Setting it darker will remove shinyness while setting it brighter will increase shinyness.
+Setting it darker will remove shininess while setting it brighter will increase shininess.
 Setting to it to 0 (RGB 127, 127, 127) will create a neutral specularity.
   13. Save the normal map as TGA with alpha channel.
   14. Save the specular map as TGA.
   15. Open normal map and specular map in Photoshop.